workkkfor2012/gemini-coder/README.md

 1. Open the new Gemini Coder view from the activity bar (sparkles icon).
 2. Select folders and files to include in the context.
 3. Enter instructions and copy generated prompt.
-4. (optional) Install [browser integration](https://gemini-coder.netlify.app/docs/installation/web-browser-integration) for hands-free web chats initializations.
+4. (optional) Install [browser integration](https://gemini-coder.netlify.app/docs/installation/web-browser-integration) for hands-free initializations.

 ## Quick start for code completions